Innovation: Africa: History

+Since 2012, Innovation: Africa has been granted Special Consultative Status to the United Nations Economic and Social Council and was awarded the Innovation Award at the United Nations for its Remote Monitoring Technology, which enables full transparency and real-time tracking of the solar and water systems at each of their installations.

-In August 2017, in partnership with UNICEF, Innovation: Africa expanded its program to Cameroon, to serve refugees and asylum seekers from Central African Republic and Nigeria, as well as local internally displaced Cameroonians and provided aid to 259,000 refugees.
+In partnership with UNICEF, Innovation: Africa expanded its program to Cameroon to serve refugees and asylum seekers from the Central African Republic and Nigeria.
+It provided aid to 259,000 refugees in 2017-18 alone.

 In April 2020, Innovation: Africa ramped up its efforts to prevent the spread of COVID-19 in particularly vulnerable villages with teams on the ground drilling and constructing solar water-pumping systems.
 Recognizing the threat of the global COVID-19 pandemic, the organization expedited hundreds of projects to provide access to clean water to villages and electricity in medical centers to power lifesaving medical equipment such as ventilators.